Exclusive white gold jewelry creations promise timeless joy. But why is white gold premium and where can you find the most beautiful jewelry?

 - High quality (high gold content and addition of platinum)

 - Available in different shades, depending on the alloy

-- More robust than silver, yellow and rose gold
+- More robust against scratches than silver, yellow and red gold

 - Sensitive to scratches compared to platinum

 - Depending on the alloy, often more expensive than other gold variants

 Must-have: white gold marriage and engagement ring

 The classic Tiffany variant is probably the symbol of an engagement ring - elegant, beautiful, timeless, simple.
 The choice is usually a silvery ring, as this shade brings brilliants and diamonds to the fore.
 In addition to aesthetics, it must also shine in terms of combinability and suitability for everyday use.
 The same goes for wedding rings.

 And is exactly the reason why white gold is the preferred material for engagement and wedding rings.
 While a white gold ring captivates with simple elegance, it is also practical.
 Despite its silver look, it doesn't scratch that easily and is resistant to discoloration.
 Although platinum is even more robust, the white gold price scores points.